 Founded in 2019

-Little Scientists is a robotics training agency based in Zurich, providing quality training and consultation services for educational institutions.
-Our business was formed with the goal of educating students in the field of science and technology through robotics as the learning medium.
-In the last past year, Little scientists has taught robotics in a number of schools and associations in Canton Zurich impart 21st century skill sets such as critical thinking and computer programming.
+Little Scientists, based in Zurich, provides quality training and consultation services for educational institutions.
+Our organisation was formed with the goal of educating students in the field of science and technology using STEAM experiments, robotics and programming as the learning media.
+In the last past year, Little scientists has taught robotics in a number of schools and associations in Canton Zurich imparting 21st century skill sets such as critical thinking and computer programming.

 Technology Literacy for All

-Today Little Scientists is a growing business.
-We provide a variety of courses using LEGO® Education tools and more projects will be added in near future.
-Our Staff comprises of a select group of experienced and qualified scientists.
+Today, Little Scientists is a growing organisation.
+We provide a variety of courses using LEGO® Education tools and more projects are continuously being added.
+Our Staff comprises a select group of experienced and qualified scientists.

 What we offer:

 Little Scientists programs can be offered in a variety of ways that can be tailored to the needs of the school and the children.
 We work flexibly to meet your needs.